Only 3 wedding dates left in 2026 — now booking 2027

 The labyrinth itself is extraordinarily photogenic — the towering green walls, the geometric paths, the sense of being completely enclosed in your own private world.
 Beyond the maze, the park offers neoclassical pavilions, romantic staircases, tranquil ponds, and shaded pathways lined with sculptural details.
 It feels like a secret garden from another century.

 Because it is outside the typical tourist circuit, the Labyrinth of Horta is peaceful even during peak season.
 On a weekday morning you may have the entire maze to yourselves.
-The dappled light filtering through the cypress trees creates a soft, dreamy quality that film captures beautifully.
+The light filtering through the cypress canopy is unlike anything else in Barcelona — it's soft and scattered and shifts constantly as you walk, which means every frame on film looks genuinely different from the last.

 Best time to shoot: Morning, any day of the week.
 Late afternoon also works well as the low sun filters through the trees.
 Weekday mornings are almost empty.
 Tip: There is a small entrance fee (around €2).
 The park closes at sunset, so plan afternoon sessions accordingly.
 CURRENTLY UNDER CONSTRUCTION